-We suggest you set up a separate storage device (partition, RAID array, or logical volume) to store the data in the MongoDB database.
+We suggest you set up a separate storage "device" (partition, RAID array, or logical volume) to store the RethinkDB data.
 Here are some questions to ask:

 - How easy will it be to add storage in the future?
 Will I have to shut down my server? - How big can the storage get?
 (Remember that RAID can be used to make several physical drives look like one.) - How fast can it read & write data?
 How many input/output operations per second (IOPS)? - How does IOPS scale as more physical hard drives are added? - What's the latency? - What's the reliability?
-Is there replication? - What's in the Service Level Agreement (SLA), if applicable? - · What's the cost?
+Is there replication? - What's in the Service Level Agreement (SLA), if applicable? - What's the cost?